izardy/fi-fraud-combat-concept/README.md

-# Let's be Hacktive !
+# Let's be HackTIVE !
 ## Fraud Detection System : A Framework Conceptualization
 ### Problem Statement
 - Issues highlighted in the existing process